 Staying On Top of Your Dog’s Health

-An annual health check with your veterinarian is important to ensure that vaccinations and parasite control is administered as required to ensure your dog’s continued health.
+An annual health check with your veterinarian is important to ensure that vaccinations and parasite control are administered as required to ensure your dog’s continued health.
 Routine physical examination, and discussion of your dog's health with your veterinarian is also important to ensure that conditions are prevented, or addressed, as quickly as possible so that unnecessary complications do not manifest from an untreated condition.
-By addressing health concerns and conditions regularly you will not only alleviate unnecessary health issues for your dog, but early detection and prevention of disease and disorder is far less expensive than addressing conditions after they have had time to develop and progress, and successful treatment of many disorders depends on early detection.
+By addressing health concerns and conditions regularly you will not only alleviate unnecessary health issues for your dog, but early detection and prevention of disease is far less expensive than addressing conditions after they have had time to develop and progress, and successful treatment of many disorders depends on early detection.
 An annual or semi-annual veterinary examination, along with routine monitoring by pet owners is recommended for all dogs.